 I wrote a long piece which came down overwhelmingly in favour of leaving.
 I then thought I’d better see if I can make the alternative case to myself, so I wrote a semi-parodic article in the other sense, which has mysteriously found its way into the papers this morning (I might have sent it to a friend).
 I set them side by side and it was blindingly obvious what the right thing to do was.

 It’s certainly true that the second article isn’t convincing.
-In fact, it includes a damning verdict on Cameron’s EU negotiation, which is peculiar for an article arguing that Britain should remain in the EU…
+In fact, it includes a damning verdict on Cameron’s EU negotiation, which might seem peculiar for an article arguing that Britain should remain in the EU.

 How important was Johnson’s ambition?